grygoryant/CarND-LaneLines-P1/writeup.md

 ![alt text][h_channel]
 ![alt text][l_channel]
 ![alt text][s_channel]

+As we can see, white color is well distinguishable in the L channel, while yellow in the S channel.

+2. Color thresholding.

+In this step we use splitted HLS channels to extract white color areas and yellow color areas.
+In order to do this we use thresholding operation.

+![alt text][white_areas]
+![alt text][yellow_areas]

+After that we combine those two results to get color mask.

+![alt text][color_mask]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...